nidhivijayan/ANG-transcriptome/README.md

 ![multiqc_plot_SeqsNumber](https://user-images.githubusercontent.com/80131639/116816286-5868ae00-ab2f-11eb-8c49-dee223ede6c4.png)

-Summary of the quality metrics all the reads by MultiQC
+Summary of the quality metrics all the reads by MultiQC: Most of the metrics show good quality reads.
+We do see abnormal results for per base sequence content, sequence duplication and overrepresented sequences.
+However, these are normal for transcriptomic sequences.
 ![multiQC](https://user-images.githubusercontent.com/80131639/116816765-4d168200-ab31-11eb-9108-e4d3aa4bf93f.png)